 These survey results confirm the need to support nonprofits at various stages of addressing racial equity in their organizations.
 Organizations with diversity strategies prioritize different equity issues within their strategies, and most - if not all - organizations still have room for growth in terms of overall diversity in staffing, board governance, volunteers, program participants, donors and funders, and suppliers.
 The number of respondents indicating that they are seeking additional resources and support is promising.

-Collaborate with other partners to curate resources to help nonprofits diversify their suppliers and vendors.
+Collaborating with other partners to curate resources to help nonprofits diversify their suppliers and vendors.

 The launch of the Nonprofit Racial Equity Task Force and this survey are first steps of an ongoing journey that KNN will take with our nonprofit colleagues and the communities and Kentuckians nonprofits serve.
 KNN embraces both the challenges and the successes uncovered in this report.
 We invite nonprofits across Kentucky to join us in listening, learning, taking action, and leading change.